 I love using books to teach life lessons to my son.
 I’ve explained to him how most people sleep at night but sometimes people stay awake for various reasons (like I did when I used to work nightshift in the hospital).
 It is important to not skip over the step of teaching and explaining the way life works, even if it is the most basic concept.

 This our favorite interactive night time book.

 8. Lay in bed together and have a chat

-If you can spare a few minites to talk to your toddler, it will help them wind down.
+If you can spare a few minutes, talk to your toddler to help them wind down.
 Toddlers crave our attention and even though you still need to have firm boundaries, it is ok to make bedtime special by giving them some pillow talk too!